 Employee Drug ScreeningEmployee Drug Screening can assist employers during the hiring process by eliminating unworthy candidates and reducing resources spent on hiring and training employees that pose a risk to their business.
-Employee Drug Screening can also help in keeping a company a drug-free workplace.
+Employee Drug Testing can also help in keeping a company a drug-free workplace.

 How your company is losing money by employing a drug abuser: